“Is Richlite really paper?”

 Keeps the texture of Richlite, but an added applied finish enriches the color and adds a layer of protection.

 Looking for more of a satin look?
-A simple sanding process and an applied finish will achieve our honed looked.
+A simple sanding process and an applied finish will achieve our honed look.

 The process of creating Richlite is both simple and complex.
 Rolls of paper are saturated with a thermosetting resin before being cut to length and laid up by hand.
 Each sheet is carefully stacked, and the direction of the paper alternated, creating the ultimate balance and stability.
 The stacks are then pressed under even heat and pressure, which bonds the layers of paper together and cures the resin.
 Slowly cooled, the cured panels produce a solid, stable sheet of material.
-Richlite can be pressed in many various sizes and thicknesses, from ¼” to 3” thick and sheet sizes from 4’x8’ up to 5’x12’.
+Richlite can be pressed in many various sizes and thicknesses, from ¼” (6mm) to 3” (75mm) thick and sheet sizes up to 5’x12’ (3660 x 1525mm).